-At Harris & Harris, we have worked with expert witnesses in many product liability cases, so we know how to find ones with the right combination of expertise and ease communicating.
+At Harris & Harris Injury Lawyers, we have worked with expert witnesses in many product liability cases, so we know how to find ones with the right combination of expertise and ease communicating.

 Furniture accidents are more common than you might think.
 Liability for damages caused by defective or malfunctioning furniture goes to anyone in the chain of distribution, including designers, manufacturers, wholesalers, distributors, and retailers.
 Such damages may include but are not limited to medical costs, loss of income, and pain and suffering.

 If you or a loved one have been injured, you should take action:

 Furniture should support you, not send you falling to the ground or topple over and crush you.

 Nevada courts allow injured victims to receive compensation.
 Contact a lawyer at Harris & Harris Injury Lawyers today at (702) 384-1414.
 Initial consultations are free.

 COVID 19 News: We are open for business and continue to be available to existing and new clients through virtual meetings and teleconferences.
 Stay safe.
 We can handle all of your legal needs without you leaving your house.
 Please call (702) 384-1414 or click here to be connected to our attorneys who can get to work on your case today.